victti/Heva-Reborn/readme.md

 ```

 **Q: How do you know all of this?
 How can I help?**<br>
-R: I spent a few months going around using GHidra and IDA, although I didn't make much progress.
+A: I spent a few months going around using GHidra and IDA, although I didn't make much progress.
 If you want to help you can use these programs yourself or if you ever used Wireshark to do network captures of this game, it would really help a lot.